gonnavis/annihilate/README.md

 ### Todo:

+Boss Fight map.

-Combat puzzle mode.
+Combat puzzle map.

-Tower Defence mode.
+Tower Defence map.

-Parkour and combat mode.
+Parkour and combat map.

-Challenge mode where only rebound attacks can deal damage to enemies.
+Challenge map where only rebound attacks can deal damage to enemies.

-Drive sheepFlock/birdFlock into the fold, as fast as possible.
+Map: Drive sheepFlock/birdFlock into the fold, as fast as possible.
 And prevent enemies from killing the flock, as little as possible.

 chargeAttack✔️, dashAttack✔️, chargeDash, kick, jumpKick, air attacks✔️, walk, aoe✔️, skill✔️, vfx ...